We know your business matters

 For a number of years Dutton Gregory, thanks to its highly computerised Landlord & Tenant Department, has been able to negotiate with clients both large and small a ‘capped price’ for undefended possession actions.

-The fixed price is from £650 plus VAT and disbursements for properties lying inside the M25 and from £600 plus VAT and disbursements for properties lying outside the M25.
+The fixed price is from £1100 plus VAT and disbursements for properties in London and the Greater London area, and from £850 plus VAT and disbursements for properties elsewhere in England and Wales.
 It is intended to accommodate what might be described as straightforward cases.
 However the basic price is subject to adjustment depending upon the number of cases that a client is able to refer either at the same time or over a set period.

 What the price includes